brsteph/apim-appgateway-edits/docs/reference-architectures/apis/protect-apis-content.md

     1. Name the HTTP setting as appropriate, such as *APIM-Portal-HTTPSetting*.
     1. Set the backend protocol to *HTTPS*.
     1. Under **Trusted root certificate**:
-        1. If you are using the default domain name of the API Management service, set **Use well known CA certificate** to *Yes*.
+        1. If you're using the default domain name of the API Management service, set **Use well known CA certificate** to *Yes*.
-        1. If you are using a custom domain that uses a well known certificate authority, such as GoDaddy, set **Use well known CA certificate** to *Yes*.
+        1. If you're using a custom domain that uses a well known certificate authority, such as GoDaddy, set **Use well known CA certificate** to *Yes*.
-        1. If you are using a custom domain and a custom certificate authority that is not well known, such as a Microsoft public key infrastructure implementation, set **Use well known CA certificate** to *No*, and then upload the certificate or use an existing certificate.
+        1. If you're using a custom domain and a custom certificate authority that isn't well known, such as a Microsoft public key infrastructure implementation, set **Use well known CA certificate** to *No*, and then upload the certificate or use an existing certificate.
-    1. Under **Host name override** select *Override with specific domain name* and place in the domain name of your API gateway - the *backend portal name*.
+    1. Under **Host name override**, select *Override with specific domain name* and place in the domain name of your API gateway - the *backend portal name*.
-    1. Leave **Use custom probe** as *No* - this will be changed in a later step.
+    1. Leave **Use custom probe** as *No* - this setting will be changed in a later step.
     1. Select **Save** to save the configuration.

 1. Create a listener for the API Gateway frontend:
     1. Navigate to **Listeners** and select **Add listener**.  **Add listener** page appears.
     1. Name the listener something appropriate, such as *APIM-GW-Listener*.
     1. From the **Frontend IP** dropdown list, select the existing frontend IP.
-    1. Under **Protocol** select HTTPS; this will update the **Port** text field.
+    1. Under **Protocol** select HTTPS; this selection will update the **Port** text field.
-    1. If you already have a certificate installed on the application gateway, such as a wildcard cert for your public domain, select it from the **Certificate** drop down list.
+    1. If you already have a certificate installed on the application gateway, such as a wildcard cert for your public domain, select it from the **Certificate** drop-down list.
 Otherwise, create a new certificate:
-        1. Under **Choose a certificate** select *Create new*.
+        1. Under **Choose a certificate**, select *Create new*.
         1. If the certificate is already available in a Key Vault, select *Choose a certificate from Key Vault* and fill out the necessary information (as covered in the preparation phase)
-        1. If you are uploading the certificate directly, provide it with a cert name, select the PFX file, and provide the password.
+        1. If you're uploading the certificate directly, provide it with a cert name, select the PFX file, and provide the password.
-    1. Under *Additional settings* and **Listener type** select *Multi site*.
+    1. Under *Additional settings* and **Listener type**, select *Multi site*.
     1. Leave **Host type** as *Single*.
     1. Enter in the host name - the *frontend gateway name*
     1. Select **Add** to save the configuration.